 At our ServiceOntario office, we have implemented some new practices to ensure our customers and staff remain healthy.

-- The Campbellford ServiceOntario office will be operating on modified hours until further notice: Monday to Friday, 10 am to 3 pm.
-CLOSED from 12 pm to 1 pm.
-The office will NOT be open on Saturdays.
+- The Campbellford ServiceOntario office will be operating on modified hours until further notice: Monday to Friday, 10 am to 4 pm, (closed from 12 pm to 1 pm); Saturdays 9 am to 12 pm.

 - All customers to enter through Chamber of Commerce entrance.
 We will be asking screening questions to determine if you can enter.
 If you answer “Yes” to any questions you will not be able to enter and to contact your family health care provider or call Telehealth and speak to a registered nurse at 1-866-797-0000.

 - ServiceOntario announced Thursday, March 19, 2020 they have extended validation to expired and expiring driver’s licenses, health cards, Ontario Photo Cards, licence plate stickers and many more products.
 You do not need to renew at this time.
 Please visit Ontario.ca/Services for the full list of products with extended validation.
 Please note that you will still be able to access emergency health care with an expired health card.

 - Requiring customers to use hand sanitizer upon entry to the office

 - Disinfecting common surfaces on a regular basis

 - Limiting the number of people in each office and creating extra space between waiting chairs to practice social distancing

 - Employees complete the self-assessment tool daily